nBecky7/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Write a function that concatenates two strings by use of n bytes
+Write a function that copies a string